How To Be A Good Investor: Play To Not Lose

 What does playing to not lose mean?

-Let’s take sports to illustrate my point.
-Sport is where the male ego always gets us guys — we want to win too much.
-And win pretty (unlike Van Gaal’s boring Manchester United).
-This messes with our brains, and makes us want to do spectacular, but much riskier things.
+Let’s take sports to illustrate this point.
+Sports is where most people play to win.
+This sometimes messes with our brains, and makes us want to do spectacular, but much riskier things.

-But I recently read* about how for the most of us – it isn’t how many amazing shots we make that determines who wins, but it’s who makes less mistakes.
+But I recently read* about how for the most of us – it isn’t how spectacular we are at playing the game that determines who wins, but it’s who makes less mistakes.

 The difference between professionals and amateurs is that amateurs make mistakes; a lot of mistakes.

-So if you’re an amateur sportsperson like me, you can use this to your advantage.
+So if you’re an amateur sportsperson, you can use this to your advantage.
 If you’re playing badminton to win (and not for style), focus on playing non-risky defensive shots, instead of spectacular cross-court smashes.
 Instead of going for the kill, just get the shuttlecock in a safe area.
-This isn’t the way Chong Wei plays, but he’s World Number 1 – and you’re not.
+This isn’t the way Chong Wei plays, but he was World No.1 for 6 years and a 3-time Olympic medallist – and you’re not.

 It’s boring as hell, but statistically you’re going to win.